 Jason Wilby, Huddle

 Next in the seminar we took a step away from life insurance, to talk about innovations in car and travel insurance with Huddle co-founder and joint CEO Jason Wilby.
 Huddle is underwritten by Hollard, and aims to build mutual trust with its policyholders - something it sees other insurers as lacking.
-Huddle is able to offer Instant Claims for many policyholders - and the less claims made, the more money they can give to community organisations and charities of each policyholder’s choice through Huddle’s Giveback initiative.
+Huddle is able to offer Instant Claims for many policyholders - and the less claims made, the more money they can give to community organizations and charities of each policyholder’s choice through Huddle’s Giveback initiative.
 Jason lead a very insightful Q&A session with the audience, explaining Huddle’s process and perspective on the insurance industry.
 Jason's expertise spans strategic design, technology, marketing and financial services.

 Klaas Stijnen, Montoux